MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-s3-compatible-copy-activity.md

 - **Connection type**: Select **Amazon S3 Compatible** for your connection type.
 - **File path type**: You can choose **File path**, **Prefix**, **Wildcard file path**, or **List of files** as your file path type.
 The configuration for each setting is:

-  - **File path**: If you choose this type, the data can be copied from the given bucket or the given bucket and folder/file path specified.
+  - **File path**: If you choose this type, the data can be copied from the given bucket or the given bucket and folder path specified.

   - **Prefix**: If you choose this type, specify the **Bucket** and **Prefix**.
     - **Bucket**: Specify the S3 Compatible Storage bucket name.